anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 <a name="A.2"></a>
 ## A.2 RA Transitional Generations

-CNF Generation definitions are defined in [RM Appendix](../../../ref_modle/chapters/appendix-a#A.4)
+CNF Generation are defined by Adoption Governance WS (link)

-> This will contains architectural choices that are suitable for each generation based on the Exceptions (deviation) agreed on in RM A.7
+> This will contains architectural choices that are suitable for each generation based on the Exceptions (deviation) agreed on in RM A.5

 <a name="A.3"></a>
 ## A.3 Guidance for VNF-to-CNF Transition